Travel Guide to Jura & Savoie Wine Regions

 Savoie wine region offers a magnificent Alpine landscape, ski fields with thirsty winter tourists and light and refreshing wines that taste like the Alps – crispy and herbal.

-The region is mainly known as a hiking and skiing area and it is real heaven for out-door adventure lovers.
+The region is mainly known as a hiking and skiing area and it is a real heaven for outdoor adventure lovers.

 Character of The Wines in Jura & Savoie Wine Regions

-Jura and Savoie wine regions produce characteristically distinctive wines, that takes aromas from Alpine terroir.
+Jura and Savoie wine regions produce characteristically distinctive wines, that take aromas from Alpine terroir.

 Vin Jaune – The Liquid Gold of Jura